Updated on 9 July 2020

 Wakes, memorials, receptions and all other events/activities occurring after a ceremony will have different permitted limits depending on where it is held.

-The number of attendees permitted at a wake held at a restricted business, e.g. a function venue or a pub, would be determined by the 2 or 4 square metre rule, depending on the size of the venue.
+Where a wake, memorial or reception is held at a restricted business, e.g. a function venue or pub, and the business is operating under a COVID Safe Industry Plan, the plan will detail the number of attendees permitted.
+If the business is not operating under a COVID Safe Industry plan, the number of attendees would be determined by the 2 or 4 square metre rule, depending on the size of the venue.

 The above measures for funerals should also be adopted for events held after the funeral.